Cartoon Network (Canada): Télétoon

-Cartoon Network
+Boomerang

 On November 4, 2011, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application from Teletoon to launch Teletoon Kapow!, a Category B digital cable and satellite channel devoted "programming from international markets, featuring the latest trends in non-violent action, adventure, superheroes, comedy and interactivity."
 On February 2, 2012, Teletoon announced that it would launch a local Cartoon Network channel in Canada.
 It debuted using the Teletoon Kapow! license on July 4, 2012.

 As of September 1, 2015, Cartoon Network operates under the broadcast license originally granted for Teletoon Retro.
 Corus then had the Teletoon Kapow! license revoked on October 2, 2015.

+Concurrent with the rebranding of Teletoon itself as Cartoon Network, the original Cartoon Network channel was relaunched as a Canadian version of Boomerang.

 Teletoon+

 Teletoon+ is a subscription video on demand service which launched September 1, 2022 on Amazon Prime Video Channels, replacing Corus's previous Nick+ service (which was a streaming counterpart to its Nickelodeon channel).
 The service features exclusive content acquired from Cartoon Network and Warner Bros.
 Animation.